 - Add bread cubes to frying pan and stir to coat with butter.

-- Add seasonings and toss well.
+- Add seasonings and toss to distribute thoroughly.